 “Hi!
 My name is God.
 Pleased to meet you.
 By the way: I do exist!”

-Having grown up in an agnostic household, this was quite the revelation for me: God exists and He is actually pleased to meet me.
+Having grown up in an agnostic household, a living God who loves me was indeed a big revelation to me.

 Different people have different stories with God.
 Here is Saul’s story:

 On the road to Damascus, Saul fell off his high horse literally and figuratively speaking.
 He thought he had it all together.
 He thought he knew God.
 He was in shock when he laid eyes on Jesus for the very first time.
-He looked at Him, but could not figure out who He was.
-So he asked him (Acts 9:5):
+Looking at Him, he could not figure out who He was.
+So he asked Him (Acts 9:5):

 “‘Who are you, Lord?’
 Saul asked.